bitsofcotton/NAND/README.md

 # Tips
 To exclude same... from perspective on algorithm, we only get in/output similarity or algorithm similarity itself.
 So we need same from perspective on data to exclude multiple description writing on the code.
 However, this is already done by some of the known ongoing libraries s.t. bison/json for best practice.
 So there isn't exist new field for us (however, there could be another way for another peroson... eg. programs for the web).

+# Things undone.
+This repository has NO materialized implementation.
+There exists huge fields they have important materials.

+# Control directory
+We cram the scrapped delusion which all the things we want supported by computer for now into Control directory (can be different from yours).
+Some of the future, this categorize can be changed.